 All Fun and in good spirit

 Whatever else you do whilst staying here you should escape the village bubble once in a while to explore this whole stunning region.
-Spoilt with endless vineyards & villages a must visit is the amazing Camargue Wetlands area abounding with natural beauty.
-Signature are the unsaddled, free-roaming white Arab style horses.
+Spoilt with endless vineyards & villages a must-visit is the amazing Camargue Wetlands area abounding with natural beauty.
+Signature is the unsaddled, free-roaming white Arab style horses.
 If you are lucky they will be with their caramel foals which turn white within 5 years.
 My highlight was seeing wild flocks of flamingos, gracefully feeding.

 For those who like a gentle excursion, then give canoeing a go on the Herault river; great fun for the whole family or group; I went with a company called Canoe Le Moulin.
 The drive alone is breath-taking, winding through forests with rock formations boldly protruding.
 I highly recommend taking a picnic as the embankment sites are serene – clear crystal waters and an incredible abundance of fish in this healthy river.
 Waterproof containers are provided so cameras should be fine to bring.